Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Introduction

 \section{Introduction}

 Over recent years, differential privacy \cite{dwork} has emerged as the de facto standard for formal privacy guarantees.
 It provides a rigorous mathematical framework under which the inclusion or exclusion of any single individual’s data has only a limited effect on the released statistics, thereby preventing an adversary from drawing reliable inferences about any particular data record from the published output.

-Initially developed for tabular datasets, differential privacy was subsequently adapted to graph-structured data via edge-differential privacy, which protects the presence or absence of individual edges in a network \cite{hay2009accurate}.
-A key limitation of both the central differential privacy and edge-differential privacy models is their reliance on a trusted curator to collect and sanitize the data.
-Local differential privacy \cite{kasiviswanathan_what_2011,qin2017generating} and its graph analogue, local edge-differential privacy \cite{qin2017generating}, address this concern by shifting randomization to the user side, thereby eliminating the need for a trusted central server while providing strong privacy guarantees.
+Initially developed for tabular datasets, differential privacy was subsequently adapted to graph-structured data via edge-differential privacy, which protects the presence or absence of individual edges in a network \cite{nissimsmooth,hay2009accurate}.
+A key limitation of both the central differential privacy and central edge-differential privacy models is their reliance on a trusted curator to collect and sanitize the data.
+Local differential privacy \cite{kasiviswanathan_what_2011,qin2017generating} and its graph analogue, local edge-differential privacy \cite{qin2017generating}, address this concern by shifting randomization to the user side, thereby eliminating the need for a trusted central server and providing strong privacy guarantees.

-A substantial body of work has investigated differential privacy for weighted graphs, which model practical settings such as road and telecommunication networks.
-In these settings, the graph topology is typically public, so the presence or absence of edges is not considered sensitive.
-Instead, the sensitive information lies in the edge weights, which must be protected.
-Representative results include differentially private shortest-path algorithms \cite{sealfon2016,bodwin_2024,chen2023,dinitz2025}, mechanisms for releasing privatized versions of the underlying weighted graph \cite{liu2024optimal,zou2025almost}, and algorithms for privately releasing cut values \cite{aamand2024differentially,chandra2024differentially}.
+A substantial body of work has studied differential privacy for weighted graphs, which model practical settings such as road and telecommunication networks.
+In such settings, the graph topology is typically public, and hence the presence or absence of edges is not regarded as sensitive.
+The sensitive information instead lies in the edge weights, which must be protected.
+Representative results include differentially private shortest-path algorithms~\cite{sealfon2016,bodwin_2024,chen2023,dinitz2025}, mechanisms for releasing privatized versions of weighted graphs~\cite{liu2024optimal,zou2025almost}, and algorithms for privately releasing cut values~\cite{aamand2024differentially,chandra2024differentially}.

-There is also prior work on local differential privacy for weighted data publication \cite{xu2025continuous,brito2023global} and weighted graph learning \cite{zhu2024local}.
-These studies typically treat both edge existence and edge weights as sensitive attributes.
-In contrast, we focus on the setting where only the weights are sensitive and the graph topology is public.
-Consequently, the privacy notion adopted in those works is strictly stronger than the one we consider here, which may limit the range of settings in which it can be practically applied.